abdalrahmanalkayyali02/component/README.md

          - sudo cp scriptName.sh /user/local/bin

+3. Now you can use it when you want as follow:

+         - extract fileName.{zip, xz, gz, rar etc} or any component in the same way

-3.  finally do not missed make follow and give me you feedback for these script and goodluck
+4.  finally do not missed make follow and give me you feedback for these script and goodluck